johannakate/meteor.io/README.md

 to recompile the Less file to CSS every time you make a change, run:

 ```
-./compile-style
+npm install
+npm run watch
 ```

-This will recompile the Less file for you every second automatically, so you don't have to worry about it.
-You must have `lessc` installed.
+This will recompile the Less file for you automatically whenever it changes.